BlankManifold/OneTwo/README.md

 * Implemented `SaveManager.cs`: save and load highscore, connected with `SettingsControl` and `Grid`
 * Some refactoring
 * Some changes in some specific tween animations

+### 01/05/22

+Time is ticking!
+Only 1.5 days left...
+Clean, elegant, general and reusable code is now only a vanished dream!
+A lot of bug solved brutally!
+Remain the biggest bug of all: HTML5 export doesn't work, work fine in the editor and on Android

+* Completed `HelpControl` tween animation
+* Created win animation and win/winning state
+* Fixes a lot of bugs with input and grid/block state
+* Created a (probably not so efficient) `AudioManager`: handle all audio effect (not music), if audio is already playing, create a new `AudioStreamPlayer` and when finished delete it
+* Added sound effect to block animation and to win animation
+* Added background music
+* Create all icons for UI buttons
+* Selected and added a color pallette: added a `ColorPalette` class and a `ColorManager` static class in `Globals`
+* Selected a name for this game: "OneTwo"
+* Connected music and audio settings to `AudioManager`
+* Added a save functions and file for settings
+* Update itch.io page: create a cover image, prepared some gifs/screenshoots
+* Selected a font
+* Fixed problem with moves counter and moves label
+* Created a background pattern